RushikeshNaikRepo/Artificial-Intelligence-Portfolio/AI_Models/Safety_Auditor_Model/README.md

-🛡️ SafetySense AI: The Automated Worksite Inspector

-What is this?

-SafetySense AI is a smart tool I built to help construction and warehouse managers keep their teams safe.
-Instead of someone having to manually check every photo or video for safety gear, this AI does it automatically.
-It "looks" at a picture of a worksite and instantly tells you if people are wearing their helmets and vests, or if there are any dangerous trip hazards on the floor.

-Why I built this

-In big industries, safety is the number one priority, but it’s hard to monitor every corner of a site at once.
-I wanted to create a simple, easy-to-use app where a manager can upload a quick photo and get an objective "Safety Audit" in seconds.
-It’s about using modern AI to prevent accidents before they happen.
+Gemini said
+This is a fantastic project, Rushikesh.
+It perfectly bridges the gap between high-level AI strategy and practical, on-the-ground safety utility.
+The use of Gemini 3 Flash for "reasoning" over visual data is a sharp choice for handling the nuance of worksite hazards.

+Here is your content formatted as a professional README.md file, optimized for GitHub or a portfolio.

+🛡️ SafetySense AI: The Automated Worksite Inspector SafetySense AI is an intelligent vision tool designed to assist construction and warehouse managers in maintaining rigorous safety standards.
+By replacing manual oversight with automated AI analysis, the platform ensures that safety protocols are followed consistently and objectively.

+📌 Project Overview
+In large-scale industrial environments, monitoring every corner of a site simultaneously is a significant challenge.
+SafetySense AI allows managers to upload photos or video stills to receive an instantaneous "Safety Audit."
+The AI "looks" at the workspace to identify compliance with safety gear and detect environmental hazards before accidents occur.

-Key Features
+🚀 Key Features

-Instant PPE Detection: Automatically checks for hard hats, high-visibility vests, and safety glasses.
+Instant PPE Detection: Automatically identifies hard hats, high-visibility vests, and safety glasses.

-Hazard Spotting: Identifies messy walkways, blocked exits, or risky behavior.
+Hazard Spotting: Detects cluttered walkways, blocked emergency exits, or high-risk behaviors.

-Safety Scoring: Gives the site a simple grade from 1 to 10 so you know exactly how risky the situation is.
+Safety Scoring: Generates a simple risk grade from 1 to 10, providing an immediate snapshot of site safety.

-Record Keeping: You can download the AI's findings as a text file to keep for your daily safety reports.
+Automated Reporting: Findings can be downloaded as a text file for integration into daily safety logs and compliance records.

-The Tech Behind It
+🛠️ The Tech Stack

-Brain: Powered by Google Gemini 3 Flash (a cutting-edge AI that can "see" and "reason").
+The Brain: Powered by Google Gemini 3 Flash (Multimodal AI capable of sophisticated visual reasoning).

-Body: Built using Streamlit, which turns Python code into a clean, interactive website.
+The Body: Built with Streamlit, transforming Python logic into a clean, interactive web interface.

 Language: Written entirely in Python.

-How to Use It
+📖 How to Use

-Open the live link.
+Access: Open the live application link.

-Upload a photo of your workspace or construction site.
+Upload: Provide a photo of your workspace or construction site (JPG/PNG).

-Click "Run Safety Audit".
+Analyze: Click the "Run Safety Audit" button.

-Review the score and findings, and download the report if you need to save it!
+Review: Evaluate the safety score and detailed findings.

+Export: Download the report to save for your official records.

-About the Developer
+👨‍💻 About the Developer

-Hi, I'm Rushikesh Naik.
-I’m a Data Analyst with a passion for building AI tools that solve real-world problems.
-This project is a mix of my interests in data strategy, automation, and workplace safety.
+Rushikesh Naik Data Analyst & AI Strategy Specialist I am a Data Analyst passionate about building AI tools that solve real-world problems.
+This project represents the intersection of my expertise in data strategy, automation, and a commitment to workplace safety.